VicenteYago/AdvancedWeatherStation/README.md

 Are located in `Arduino/libraries/myConfig/myConfig.h` define your own credentials there ;)

 # Usefull tips
 - When uploading the `OW2nextion.ino` to the microcontroller disconnect all the nextion display wires (RX,TX), so that only  the microUSB cable remains connected.
+Once finished reconnect then and reset the board to begin the comunication with the  display.

 - Its safer to upload the .HMI files to the nextion display using a USB-to-TTL interface than using the microSD because of the poor quality of the  nextion microSD slot.
 The uploading process using the microSD requires multiple insertions for each update thus increasing the possibility of damaging the slot.